alexandertrefz/essence/packages/vscode-extension/README.md

 as well as names that resolve through Types: Methods, properties and Record members.
 Argument labels rename together with the Parameter declaring them.
-Record Types are structural, so member occurrences are grouped across every subset-related Record shape in the file.
-Builtins are rejected.
+Record Types are structural, so member occurrences are grouped across every subset-related Record shape in the workspace.
+A rename crosses Module boundaries — an exported name changes in every file that imports it, the import entries included.
+Builtins and the standard library are rejected.

 Editing a name also updates its other occurrences as you type, without invoking rename at all.